 - How much time projects took to complete.

-You can use this visual overview to estimate timelines, budgets, and track progress as you proceed.
-It can also help you detect problems early so that you can draw up a plan to overcome any unforeseen situation.
+You can use this visual overview to estimate timelines and budgets and track progress as you proceed.
+It can also help you detect problems early to draw up a plan to overcome any unforeseen situation.

-Additionally, the project estimates alert functionality notifies project managers or workspace admins when a project reaches a certain progress percentage.
-This can help you speed things up if you’re running behind on the deadline.
+Additionally, the project estimates alert feature notifies project managers or workspace admins when a project reaches a predetermined progress percentage.
+This can help you speed things up if you’re behind schedule.

 Both Harvest and Toggl offer various visual reports to help you get detailed insights into your projects and employees.